m-hennig/automatic_browser/README.md

 Automatic Browser
 =================

+Automatic Browser browses for you, just like you would.

-"...we are unfashioned creatures, but half made up, if one wiser, better, dearer than ourselves – such a friend ought to be – do not lend his aid to perfectionate our weak and faulty natures."
+>"...we are unfashioned creatures, but half made up, if one wiser, better, dearer than ourselves – such a friend ought to be – do not lend his aid to perfectionate our weak and faulty natures."

 "Google Chrome Hal" Icon courtesy [Xylomon](http://xylomon.deviantart.com/)

 ### Copyright/License